TianZonglin/Ubuntu-Installog/README.md

 ```

 Note: the above three parts are not the same thing, please set them one by one.
 And always remember to reboot system or you maybe can't see the additions.

+With Chinese support, we can then setting more slight changes with Tweaks (sreenshot: http://i.imgur.com/l5sLZwZ.png).

 **8.2 change screen resolution**